pedasmith/WiFiAnalyzer/WiFiRadarControl/Assets/HelpFiles/EverythingWrongWithWifiUrl.md

 The protocol requires that each wifi url end with two semi-colons.
 These are also absent in real-world examples.

+The **T:WPA type is required** for Android.
+If you specify a url wifi:S:star216;P:deeznuts;; without the T:WPA;, and it's a Windows Hotspot, and you try to connect from Android, then it will fail.
+Why?
+Because Android will insist on opening as an open hotspot (but with a password), and fail.

 ## Links

 The Wifi: URL scheme is defined by the [Wi-Fi.org](https://www.wi-fi.org/) in the [WPA-3 specification](https://www.wi-fi.org/download.php?file=/sites/default/files/private/WPA3_Specification_v3.0.pdf)